Maanvitha6/GENAI/python/python introduction.md

    .
 It helps the program decide what to do next.

    Simple example :-

-   . if age >= 18:
+   if age >= 18:
-    print("You can vote").
+    print("You can vote")

     Here, age >= 18 is a condition.
-    If it's True → it prints "You can vote".
+    .If it's True → it prints "You can vote".
-    If it's False → it skips that step.
+    .If it's False → it skips that step.

 * Types of conditions :-

 1. simple condition :-
    * checks one condition.
    example :-
    if number > 0:
     print("Positive number")

 2. if-else condition :-
    * Gives a choice.
 Do this or that.